CCN-Support/CCN_Wiki/docs/source/mri.rst

 2.5 DICOM
 ~~~~~~~~~

-To apply for a DICOM server account, send an email with the following information CCN's Programmer Analyst (JonHernandez@mednet.ucla.edu) and cc IT Administrator (HaiyanWang@mednet.ucla.edu):
+To request a DICOM account, email CCN’s Programmer Analyst at JonHernandez@mednet.ucla.edu.
+Copy the IT Administrator at HaiyanWang@mednet.ucla.edu and the PI whose directory you need to access.
+The PI must confirm approval.
+Include in the email:

-   #.
-The name of your lab
+   1. The name of your lab
-   #.
-The name of the DICOM directory your lab owns and you need access to (typically, this will have the format of LASTNAMEGROUP)
+   2. The directory you need to access, typically named LASTNAMEGROUP
-   #.
-Your Hoffman2 account ID if you have one
+   3. Your Hoffman2 account ID, if you have one
-   #. cc your request to the PI whoses group directory you need access to (the PI will need to confirm approval)

 2.5.1 Storage Policy
 ^^^^^^^^^^^^^^^^^^^^